jmchurch1/03-Juicy-Match-3/README.md

 ## References
 Based on a Match-3 project created by [Mister Taft Creates](https://github.com/mistertaftcreates/Godot_match_3) (with an accompanying [YouTube series](https://www.youtube.com/playlist?list=PL4vbr3u7UKWqwQlvwvgNcgDL1p_3hcNn2))
-Kenney - Animal Pack
+- Kenney: Animal Pack
-Kenney - Puzzle Pack 2
+- Kenney: Puzzle Pack 2
-free background photos from pngtree.com
+- free background photos from pngtree.com

 ## Future Development
-None
+I might try and fix the audio issues, at the moment the audio seems to only be coming from the left.

 ## Created by
 Josh Church